ml5js/ml5-next-gen/CONTRIBUTING.md

 We use node.js as our development environment for bundling code, running tests, and more.
 If you've never used node.js before, please [download and install Node.js here](https://nodejs.org/en/download/prebuilt-installer).
 Please select the lts/iron (`v20.x.x (LTS)`) of Node.js for your operating system and architecture of your computer.

-If you already have a different version of Node.js installed, we recommend installing [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating), a Node.js version manager that allows you to switch between different versions of Node.js. and using Node.js version 20.
-Once you have nvm installed, you can run the following commands:
+If you already have a different version of Node.js installed, we recommend installing a Node.js version manager: [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) for macOS and Linux operating systems, and [nvm-windows](https://github.com/coreybutler/nvm-windows) Windows operating system.
+A Node.js version manager that allows you to quickly switch between different versions of Node.js.
+Once you have nvm installed, you can run the following commands to install and use the Node.js version 20:

 ```
-nvm install lts/iron
+nvm install 20
-nvm use lts/iron
+nvm use 20
 ```

 We use [Yarn](https://yarnpkg.com/) instead of npm to help us better manage dependencies from TensorFlow.js.
 Yarn is a newer package manager that is very similar to NPM.
 [Here is a cheat sheet for NPM vs Yarn commands](https://www.digitalocean.com/community/tutorials/nodejs-npm-yarn-cheatsheet).

-Install yarn with the following command:
+Enable Corepack with the following command:

 ```
-npm install -g yarn
+corepack enable
 ```

-Then, run the following command to install the dependencies and start the development server:
+Then, run the following commands to install the dependencies and start the development server.
+Corepack may ask to download Yarn, select yes when prompted:

 ```
 yarn